 A great trip to Colombia requires at least five days to get a taste of one big city and its surrounding areas.
-The more days you can add the more opportunities to explore different pockets of the country - eight or nine days is enough for two or three regions.
-With two weeks you could tour the walled city of Cartagena, visit the capital Bogotá, explore the Amazon and do some activities along the way, including scuba diving or mountain biking.
+The more days you can add, the more opportunities to explore different pockets of the country - eight or nine days is enough for two or three regions.
+In two weeks, you could tour the walled city of Cartagena, visit the capital Bogotá, explore the Amazon and do some activities along the way, including scuba diving or mountain biking.
 This article breaks down the possible itineraries, ranging from three to 14 days.

 Make The Most of Your Time in Colombia